-Assmaah Helal is studying an MBAx (Social Impact) with the Centre for Social Impact UNSW and received a CSI scholarship in 2021.
+Assmaah Helal is studying an AGSM MBAX (Social Impact) with the Centre for Social Impact UNSW and received a CSI scholarship in 2021.

 Across living rooms and ovals the world over, sport provides excitement, and highs and lows, like nothing else.
 Whether it’s community sport or a regular team fitness challenge, it is also more than just physical exercise; sport helps develop confidence and resilience, provides a sense of belonging and allows people of different backgrounds to connect.